 Constipation is difficulty passing hard stools and passing fewer stools.
 How often your child has a bowel movement is not as important as whether the child can pass stools easily.
 Constipation has many causes in children.
 These include medicines, changes in diet, not drinking enough fluids, and changes in routine.

 You can prevent constipation—or treat it when it happens—with home care.
 But some children may have ongoing constipation.
 It can occur when a child does not eat enough fibre.
 Or toilet training may make a child want to hold in stools.
-Children at play may not want to take time to go to the washroom.
+Children at play may not want to take time to go to the toilet.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter A586 in the search box to learn more about "Constipation in Children: Care Instructions."
+Enter A586 in the search box to learn more about "Constipation in Children: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.